Student Code of Conduct

 - Acceptance of an offer, whether verbal or in writing, is considered binding.
 It is never permissible to accept a job offer and later decline.
 This is considered a renege.
 If an offer is reneged upon by the student, UCS reserves the right to take appropriate action.

-- Once an offer has been accepted, either verbally or written, the student will remove themselves from all active recruiting activity and report the job on Kelley Connect.
+- Once an offer has been accepted, either verbally or written, the student will remove themselves from all active recruiting activity and report the job.

 - If student received an offer for which they will definitely accept and they have an upcoming interview with another company, they should cordially decline the upcoming interview.
 If company has booked tickets and travel plans, student should reach out to company to explain situation and ask employer for guidance.